 Our favorite spot is the Baobab Restaurant, where the friendly staff makes you feel more than welcome.
 The restaurant also makes some of the best food (French and Thai) along the beachfront and includes complimentary towels and sun loungers with your order.

 Lamai beach is a superb option for families traveling with kids, thanks to its lovely shallow and calm waters and soft sand.
-If you base yourself at Baobab Restaurant, you can also use their stand-up paddleboards, kayaks, and the small water trampoline free of charge!
+If you base yourself at Baobab Restaurant, you can also use their stand-up paddleboards, kayaks, and small water trampoline free of charge!

 Tip: Click here to book your private jet skiing tour if you’re after a more adventurous day.
 You can also rent your own from the middle stretch of Lamai beach.